vmbrasseur/10stepprogram/exercises/q_and_a.md

 The 5 Problem People cards are the ones which do not say "Speaker" or "Alex Audience".
 Mix them and randomly pick out the requisite number.
-Fill the rest with Alex Audience cards sufficient to add up to one less than the number of participants.
+Fill the rest with Alex Audience cards sufficient to add up to the number of participants.

-The first round, add the Speaker card to this stack.

 One player is to shuffle these cards and deals them face down to all of the other players.
 The player with the Speaker card reveals it.
 All